1. ELECTRICS / BOILER SECTION

 Portafilters (Group Handles or pf's):

 - They are brand specific, and to an extent differing brands will use different filter baskets.
+It is important to check your portafilter size before buying replacement baskets.

 - Single, refers to a portafilter with a single spout and basket.